Hong Kong and Seoul

 The solely different aircraft carrier in the world that has the EMALS system is the US Navy’s latest carrier, the USS Gerald R Ford, which was licensed for flight deck operations utilizing the EMALS system in the spring of 2022.

-The EMALS system permits carrier aircraft to take off with heavier weapon and gas masses than these working off China’s two older carriers, the Shandong and Liaoning, which characteristic ski-jump-type take-off ramps, enabling Fujian’s aircraft to strike enemy targets from higher distances.
+The EMALS system permits carrier aircraft to take off with heavier weapon and gasoline masses than these working off China’s two older carriers, the Shandong and Liaoning, which characteristic ski-jump-type take-off ramps, enabling Fujian’s aircraft to strike enemy targets from higher distances.

 While the EMALS system places the Fujian on par with the US Navy’s USS Gerald R Ford – the US Navy’s 10 older carriers, the Nimitz class, depend on steam-powered catapults to launch aircraft – the Chinese carrier is just not nuclear powered like all the US carriers.